So, how many former footprint renters are returning in new towers? Forest City won't say (though 2012 article predicted 17)

 Either way, it's the kind of thing that that an Independent Compliance Monitor, required by the project's Community Benefits Agreement (CBA) but never hired, would report on.

-According to the 2005 CBA, as shown in the graphic at right, currents residential tenants with at least one year's tenure were pledged "reasonably comparable living space in a new unit within the Project, at their then current rent and a reasonable relocation allowance."
+According to the 2005 CBA, as shown in the graphic at right, current residential tenants with at least one year's tenure were pledged "reasonably comparable living space in a new unit within the Project, at their then current rent and a reasonable relocation allowance."

 |From SBLS comments|